mark-watson/Clojure-AI-Book/manuscript/libpython.md

 {lang=clojure",linenos=on}
 ~~~~~~~~
-lp-libpython-spacy.core=> (def context-text "Since last year, Bill lives
+lp-libpython-spacy.core=> (def context-text "Since last
-   in Seattle.
+   year, Bill lives in Seattle.
 He likes to skateboard.")
 #'nlp-libpython-spacy.core/context-text

+nlp-libpython-spacy.core=> (qa
-nlp-libpython-spacy.core=> (qa "where does Bill call home?" context-text)
+                             "where does Bill call home?"
+                             context-text)
 {'score': 0.9626545906066895, 'start': 31, 'end': 38,
  'answer': 'Seattle'}

+nlp-libpython-spacy.core=> (qa
-nlp-libpython-spacy.core=> (qa "what does Bill enjoy?" context-text)
+                             "what does Bill enjoy?"
+                             context-text)
 {'score': 0.9084932804107666, 'start': 52, 'end': 62,
  'answer': 'skateboard'}
 ~~~~~~~~

 Nice results that show the power of using publicly available pre-trained deep learning models.
+Notice that the model handles equating the words "likes" with "enjoy."
+Similarly, the phrase "call home" is known to be similar to the word "lives."
+In traditional NLP systems, these capabilities would be handled with a synonym dictionary and a lot of custom code.
+By training Transformer models of (potentially) hundreds of gigabytes of text, an accurate model of natural language, grammar, synonyms, different sentence structure, etc. are handled with no extra custom code.
+By using word, phrase, and sentence embeddings Transformer models also learn the relationships between words including multiple word meanings.

-Usually the context text block that contains the answers will be a few paragraphs of text.
+Usually the context text block that contains the information to answer queries will be a few paragraphs of text.
 This is a simple example containing only eleven words.
 When I use these Transformer models at work I typically provide a few paragraphs of text, which we will also do later in this chapter when we query the public DBPedia Knowledge Graph for context text.

 ## Combined spaCy and Transformer Question Answering